How Content Can Help Your Brand Keep Calm and Carry On — Virtually

 Leaders have mastered how to develop various content types and optimize delivery by segment and individual.

 The organizational structure has an audience-led dimension.

 Your customers’ needs were just rapidly reprioritized, as safety and security come to the forefront.
-Customers will seek out comfort, want to be reassured and will stick with their familiar brands.
+Customers will seek out comfort, want to be reassured, and will stick with their familiar brands.
 Think Campbell’s chicken noodle soup.
 What’s more, other needs will get a boost, like togetherness and connection, freedom and release, and discernment and wisdom.

 Here’s a roadmap for how to think and act over the next 30 days:

 Reimagine your customer journey maps with a clear understanding of the needs that must be met and the questions that must be answered.
-Google insights, social channels and your customer service channels will be good inputs.
+Google insights, social channels, and your customer service channels will be good inputs.

 Overlay your content assets across these new journeys and identify gaps where new content is needed.

 Develop this content fast and atomize it so the content can be adapted to each channel where you interact with your audience.
-Share the content across your company to ensure consistency in message and to reduce duplication of effort.
+Share the content across your company to ensure consistency in the message and to reduce duplication of effort.

 Ensure your measurement and content creation teams operate as one to allow for rapid learning and adoption of what’s working and for determining what needs to change.

 Don’t be overly concerned about production quality.
 Do worry about the clarity of communications and the basics.
 Spell it out, speak slowly and repeat.
 Imagine you are talking to customers in their second language because we are all rather distracted.